terryaney/Documentation.Camelot/KatApp.md

 Term | Definition
 ---|---
-KatApp | Dynamic webpage content driven by AJAX, using Kaml Views, RBLe Service, and Vue directives.
+KatApp | Dynamic webpage content driven by client server communication via `fetch` api, using Kaml Views, RBLe Service, and Vue directives.
 Kaml View | A _KatApp Markup Language_ file is a combination of RBL Configuration, HTML, CSS, and Javascript where the HTML supports Vue directives to leaverage CalcEngine results to produce presentation markup.
 RBLe Framework | Rapid Business Logic (evolved) calcuation service.
 Driven by CalcEngine files which contains all of the business logic.
 CalcEngine | Specialized Excel speadsheet that drives business logic.